Skip to content

 Returns:

-The experiments results with adjusted p-values and alphas.
+The experiment results with adjusted p-values and alphas.

 Parameter defaults: